segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

   AnalyticsProvider,
 } from '@segment/analytics-react-native';

-// create the client once when he app loads const segmentClient = createClient({
+// create the client once when the app loads const segmentClient = createClient({
   writeKey: 'SEGMENT_API_KEY'
 });